-Steinmann pins (or "intramedullary pins") are a similar type of fixation wire/pin.
-In early orthopaedics the terms for the wires were sometimes used synonymously.
+Steinmann pins (or intramedullary pins), a slightly earlier invention, are a similar type of fixation wire/pin.
+In early orthopedics the terms for the wires were sometimes used synonymously.
 Today, a Steinmann pin usually refers to a wire thicker than the K-wire.

 - "wire": 0.9-1.5 mm